A long spin period for a sub-Neptune-mass exoplanet: Results

+We can compare this limit on the rotation period to one calculated using the \cite{BarnesFortney2003} formulation of the Darwin-Radau relation (Equation 5 of that paper), which parameterizes the planetary interior structure into a $\mathds{C}$ parameter describing the ratio of the planet's moment of inertia to $M^{}_\text{p} R_\text{eq}^2$.
+For gas giants, this parameter is inexact, but can be approximated as $\mathds{C} = 0.25$ \citep{Hubbard1984}.
+This formulation gives a lower limit on the rotation period of $P_\text{rot} \geq \protvaldr$~hr.

-In Figure~\ref{fig:data-and-solution}, we show one randomly-drawn model from the posterior distribution and the result of increasing the flattening of that model to $f = 0.25$.
+In Figure~\ref{fig:data-and-solution}, we show the maximum likelihood model from the posterior distribution and a the residuals of the maximum likelihood model constrained to $f > 0.1$.
 The more spherical model is favored over the flattened one.